Skip to content

 Eggs

-Whisked eggs are used in this recipe to bind all of the ingredients together.
+Whisked eggs are used in this recipe to bind all ingredients together.
 Additionally, eggs are a good source of protein, vitamins, and minerals.

 Salt & Pepper